Angular Momentum Transport in Protoplanetary and Black-Hole Accretion Disks: The Role of Parasitic Modes in the Saturation of MHD Turbulence: Asymptotic Behaviors and Scaling Laws

 \subsection{Asymptotic Behavior of Primary MRI Modes}

-In order to better appreciate the asymptotic behavior of the parasitic instabilities it is necessary to consider the asymptotic behavior of the primary MRI modes.
+In order to better appreciate the asymptotic behavior of the parasitic instabilities, we need to consider the asymptotic behavior of the primary MRI modes.
 The quantities that define the structure of these modes, as well as some relationships between various timescales and amplitudes, are of particular importance and we briefly summarize them here.
+We focus our attention in the case of a Keplerian shear profile, i.e., $q=3/2$.